 Approximately 5.15pm at the British Museum

-This includes morning and afternoon refreshments and lunch in the William Morris room at the V&A, donations and one journey by Underground.
+This includes morning and afternoon refreshments and lunch, donations and one journey by Underground.

 Travel is by Underground and there is some walking and standing during the day.